Lou Sullivan: Transition and adulthood

 In 1973, Sullivan was working as a secretary in the Slavic Languages department of the University of Wisconsin-Milwaukee.
 He joined the Gay People's Union, which was hosted at the university, and first identified himself as a "female transvestite" by publishing an article in the group's newsletter.
 By 1975, Sullivan identified as a "female-to-male transsexual" and it "became apparent" that he needed to leave Milwaukee for somewhere where he could find "more understanding" and access hormones for his transition.
 He moved to San Francisco in 1975 with his longtime partner, a cisgender man.
 His family was supportive of the move and gave him "a handsome man's suit and [his] grandfather's pocket watch" as going-away presents.

-Upon arrival in San Francisco, Sullivan began working as a secretary at the Wilson Sporting Good Company, where he was employed as a woman but cross dressed as a man much of the time.
+Upon arrival in San Francisco, Sullivan began working as a secretary at the Wilson Sporting Good Company, where he was employed as a woman but cross-dressed as a man much of the time.
 In his personal life, Sullivan lived as an out gay man, but he was repeatedly denied sex reassignment surgery (SRS) because of his sexual orientation and the expectation of the time that transgender people should adopt stereotypical heterosexual opposite-sex gender roles.
 This rejection led Sullivan to start a campaign to remove homosexuality from the list of contraindications for SRS.

 In 1976, Sullivan suffered a severe crisis of gender identity and continued living as a feminine heterosexual woman for the next three years after being rejected by a gender dysphoria program at Stanford University on the basis of Sullivan's self-declaration of being a gay man.
 As Sullivan tried to go through life masking and presenting effeminately, he came across the hardships of transgender teacher Steve Dain, published in newspaper spreads in 1976.
 In 1978, he was shaken by the death of his youngest brother.

 Dain and Sullivan were able to meet in 1979, Dain encouraging Sullivan to proceed with transitioning.
-Thus in 1979, Sullivan was finally able to find doctors and therapists at the Institute for Advanced Study of Human Sexuality, who would accept his sexuality, regardless of prior university-based contradictions of prioritizing declared sexual orientation over diagnostic criteria, and began taking testosterone.
-Sullivan had a double mastectomy surgery following a year later.
+In 1979, Sullivan found doctors and therapists at the Institute for Advanced Study of Human Sexuality who would accept his sexuality regardless of prior university-based guidelines which prioritized declared sexual orientation over diagnostic criteria.
+Sullivan began taking testosterone, and had a double mastectomy surgery a year later.
 He then left his previous job to work as an engineering technician at the Atlantic-Ritchfield Company so that he could fully embrace his new identity as a man with new co-workers.